The Kidney Clinic

 In some cases, acute kidney injury can occur without any apparent symptoms and is detected only while a person is hospitalised or being treated for a different condition.

-Risk Factors of Acute Kidney Injury
+Risk Factors of Acute Kidney Injury (AKI)

-• The elderly,
+• The elderly

-• Those who have a long-term disease such as heart failure, liver failure or diabetes,
+• Those who have a long-term disease such as heart failure, liver failure or diabetes

 • Those who have severe infection or sepsis (blood poisoning),

-• Those who have a urinary blockage,
+• Those who have a urinary blockage

 Treatment Options